Bounded Termination of Monotonicity-Constraint Transition Systems: Conclusion

 Since we are dealing with abstract programs, the question of relating these bounds to complexity of the concrete program arises.
 We illustrate how the polynomial bound may mean polynomial time, space or a polynomial exponent.
 In fact, classes PTIME, PSPACE and EXPTIME may all be captured by very simple abstraction of programs to constraint systems.

 We have not yet been able to perform an empirical evaluation, but at least theoretically, our results sustain the claim that, just as they proved quite useful for termination, MCs can contribute to complexity analysis.
+To practically fulfill this promise, attention to the analysis of the concrete programs is necessary, and to the scalability of the implementation.

-In this research, we chose to relax the expression of the bound to a big-O one so we can show that the precise degree is decidable.
-We propose as an open problem the question whether bounds that have \emph{precise} explicit constants can also be computed (in polynomial space?).
+In this work, we have not computed explicit bounds, and we propose as an open problem the question whether explicit bounds that are \emph{precise} can also be computed (in polynomial space?).